 Cooled water is freely available throughout the school day to all members of the school community.
 No water fountains are located inside toilet blocks.
-Each child has the opportunity to bring a water bottle in from home which they can fill from the water fountains.
+Each child has the opportunity to bring a water bottle from home which they can fill during the day.
 School is not responsible for the cleaning of water bottles.
-Children may drink their water at any time except during Collective Worship.
+Children may drink their water at any time.